KorfLab/isoforms/README.md

 -   `smallgenes.tar.gz` - contains the smallgenes dataset
 -   `models/worm.splicemodel` - APC models for use with geniso2/3
 -   `results_optiso2.csv` - model weights for each gene
--   `APCisos1.tar.gz` - APC results with optiso and nmd
+-   `APCisos.base.tar.gz` - APC results without optiso and without nmd
--   `APCisos2.tar.gz` - APC results with optiso only
+-   `APCisos.optiso.tar.gz` - APC results with optiso only
--   `APCisos3.tar.gz` - APC results with nmd only
+-   `APCisos.nmd.tar.gz` - APC results with nmd only
--   `APCisos4.tar.gz` - APC results without optiso and nmd
+-   `APCisos.optiso.nmd.tar.gz` - APC results with optiso and with nmd

 ## Generating APC isoforms